 Note re images: The maps shown above were drawn from Wikipedia sources.
 The image of Jacob Shall Golladay was sourced from this website on the family’s history.
 All are believed available for educational or historical use.
 All feedback welcomed.

-*For more evidence that RC whiskey was subjected to charcoal rectification, see pg.
-79 in this modern history of Robertson County, TN by Yolanda Reid and Rick Gregory.
+*For more evidence that RC whiskey was subjected to charcoal rectification, see at pg.
+79 from a modern history of Robertson County, TN authored by Yolanda Reid and Rick Gregory.
 The authors suggest that RC whiskey (or at least much of it, inferentially) was twice distilled – similar here to Kentucky practise – and run through charcoal to rid it of its “headache” and “fighting mania”.